 So, keep scrollin’ and let’s get into the good stuff.

-Where to Stay in Fukuoka
+Where is the Best Place to Stay in Fukuoka?

-Richmond Hotel Fukuoka Tenjin | Best Hotel in Fukuoka
+The Ritz-Carlton Fukuoka | Best Hotel in Fukuoka

 Common de Hostel & Bar | Best Hostel in Fukuoka

 This hostel is centrally located in the Hakata Ward.
 It has large rooms with comfortable beds, a spacious shared lounge and an on-site bar.
 They also provide an American or vegetarian breakfast each morning.
-This is our pick for the best hostel in Fukuoka.
+This is my pick for the best hostel in Fukuoka.

-Spacious Japanese Studio | Best Airbnb in Fukuoka
+Spacious Japanese Studio | Best Apartment in Fukuoka

 This studio is beautifully designed in a modern Japanese way.
-It’s a bit further from the centre of Tenjin but still within 5-8min walking distance, depending on where you want to go to.
+It’s a bit further from the centre of Tenjin but still within 5-8min walking distance, depending on where you want to go.
 The building was recently renovated, so all amenities are new and high quality.
-If you want to discover the streets, you’ll find yourself surrounded by a lot of nice places to eat and have a drink too.

 FIRST TIME IN FUKUOKA